Based on this year’s figures, Luis Suarez is an exceptional goal scorer. Daniel Sturridge less so…!

 Goal expectation (ExpG) models have been growing like mushrooms in the football analytics community.
 Some analysts have published the details of their models; others have kept the calculations to themselves.
 In general, these models take into account a number of factors affecting the probability of a shot being scored and assign a numerical “goal expectation” value to each shot.
 This way, one can assess the performances of players in terms of scoring by comparing the actual number of goals scored compared to what would be expected given the nature of the chances they took.

-This article is partly motivated by this post by Mark Taylor and this one by Daniel Altman in which they indirectly highlight the fact that knowing the total ExpG figure of each player/team is not sufficient, but one needs to know how that ExpG breaks down i.e. the ExpG value of each shot.
+This article is partly motivated by this post by Mark Taylor in which he indirectly highlight the fact that knowing the total ExpG figure of each player/team is not sufficient, but one needs to know how that ExpG breaks down i.e. the ExpG value of each shot.
 The reason behind this is that the distribution of the ExpG figures will affect the probability of scoring 0, 1, 2, … goals etc.

 Armed with this, I’ve set about to check how the number of goals actually scored by a player compares to what was expected from him, given the chances he took.
 I’ve used the goal expectation model that was developed by Colin Trainor and myself, introduced in this piece and whose results have been used on this site.